isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1241.md

 **Description**

-Epoint provides a suite of modules for F&B segment such as E-waiter mobile ordering, 'Incontact' CRM, Kitchen Display System, 'EatTogetherNow' Bring Your Own Device (BYOD) ordering for customer and self-ordering kiosks.
+Epoint provides a suite of modules for F&B segment such as E-waiter mobile ordering, ‘Incontact’ CRM, Kitchen Display System, ‘EatTogetherNow’ Bring Your Own Device (BYOD) ordering for customer and self-ordering kiosks.
 The system allows F&B Owners to generate various reports and optimize the business operations.

 ## Solution Packages Option(s)